-Learning Strands / Tasks Art concepts Artwork (emotions) Case Study 1 Artwork Case Study 2 Artwork Environments Case Study 3 Artwork Year 11 Examination Selected and developed subject matter and forms to plan a Body of Work that reflects personal intentions and is informed by the frames. √ ~ ~ 1 ~ Initiated and organised practice that is sustained and reflective, to make a sophisticated Body of Work that explores the CFW √ ~ ~ ~ ~ Demonstrated conceptual strength, coherence and layers of meaning together with resolved technical expertise ✓ ~ ~ ~ \checkmark Applied their understanding of practice, frames and conceptual framework in art criticism and history of selected artists √ ~ ~ ~ ~ Constructed a significant narrative that explains and evaluates the work of selected artists ✓ ✓ \checkmark ~
+Learning Strands / Tasks Research Expressive Forms 1 Artmaking Expressive Forms 2 Extended Response Examination Selected and developed subject matter and forms to plan a Body of Work that has reflected personal intentions and is informed by the Frames. ✓ Initiated and organised practice that has been sustained and reflective to make a sophisticated Body of Work that explored the CFW. ✓ ✓ Demonstrated conceptual strength, coherence and layers of meaning together with resolved technical expertise. ✓ Applied their understanding of practice, frames and conceptual framework in art criticism and history of selected artists. ✓ ✓ ✓ Constructed a significant narrative that explains and evaluates the work of selected artists. ✓ ✓ ✓ ✓